bobbingwide/bbboing/readme.md

 1. Example of [bbboing form=y cols=80 text="some text"]

 ## Upgrade Notice
+# 1.8.4
+Tested with WordPress 5.3.2 and WordPress Multi Site, PHP 7.3 and 7.4, PHPUnit 8

 # 1.8.3
 7th Anniversary edition.
 Tested with WordPress 4.7.4 and PHP 7.1.